LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Real time data/real-time-messaging-dashboard.md

 * **First response time**: see definition from Current KPI section
 * **First assignment time:** see definition from Current KPI section
 * *_Wait time:__ see definition from Current KPI section_
-* **MCS**: the meaningful connection score average of the closed conversations.
+* **MCS**: the Meaningful Conversation Score average of the closed conversations.
 This metric shows how many conversations had positive or negative MCS

 **Note:** Response time related metrics require time to ‘warm-up’ as data is gathered and refreshed every 5 minutes.
 Once loaded, the result is based on a representative sample, not all conversations.
 This sample size can be modified via the Menu (see Additional Functions in this guide).